grobli/SI_GA_BoardGenerator/README.md

 ![example](./board.png "board.png")

 ### Extras
-You can change the scale of generate image by modifying `SCALE` constant in `generator.py`.
+You can change the scale of generated image by modifying `SCALE` constant in `generator.py`.